$20.20 $9.99 for today 4.5 (114 ratings) Key Highlights of C# Tutorial PDF 243+ pages eBook...

 In your command line, make sure you are still at the root of the application (the todo_app directory).

 Then start the server again with 'rails server'.
 Type http://localhost:3000/todo_lists/ in your browser and press Enter.
-You should get back a webpage as shown in the Figure below:
+You should get back a webpage as shown in the below figure of Ruby on Rails example:

 This is the Todo lists view that the scaffold command generated and it is controlled by the TodoListsController's index action.